sketchplugins/plugin-directory/README.md

 - [Clipboard to Tilled Fill](https://github.com/midiway/Clipboard2TilledFill), by midiway: Allows you to copy a image file from Finder (PNG, JPG) and set it as tilled fill of selected shape(s).
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.
+- [Color Locator](https://github.com/anavarromartin/sketch-color-locator), by Adria Navarro: Find all instances of a HEX color
 - [Color Swatcher](https://github.com/akiersky/color-swatcher), by akiersky: A Sketch plugin to analyze document colors and show the WCAG color contrast value.
 - [ColorBrightness](https://github.com/andex/colorbrightness), by Andrey Anashkin: Color Brightness sketch plugin
 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed: